huashengwang1989/qoqolo-check-in-out-spider/README.md

 # qoqolo-check-in-out-spider

-This is a small python spider to extract the check-in check-out photos from Qoqolo system for your account.
+This is a small python spider to extract the check-in check-out photos from [Qoqolo](https://www.qoqolo.com) Student system for your account.

+> This is not for Qoqolo Teachers.

 ## Kick-start